 Basic and diluted net loss per share has been computed using the weighted-average number of shares of common stock outstanding during the period.
-The weighted average number of shares used to compute diluted net loss per share excludes any assumed exercise of stock options and warrants, and any assumed issuance of common stock under restricted stock units as the effect would be antidilutive.
-Common stock equivalents of 0.4 million and 1.4 million for the three months ended June 30, 2014 and 2013, respectively, were excluded from the calculation because of their antidilutive effect.
-Common stock equivalents of 0.5 million and 1.5 million for the six months ended June 30, 2014 and 2013, respectively, were excluded from the calculation because of their antidilutive effect.
+The weighted average number of shares used to compute diluted loss per share excludes any assumed exercise of stock options and any assumed issuance of common stock under restricted stock units as the effect would be antidilutive.
+Common stock equivalents of 0.5 million and 0.4 million for the three months ended June 30, 2015 and 2014, respectively, were excluded from the calculation because of their antidilutive effect.
+Common stock equivalents of 0.6 million and 0.5 million for the six months ended June 30, 2015 and 2014, respectively, were excluded from the calculation because of their antidilutive effect.